Busuu/generic-cell-controllers/README.md

 - Compiler time checks.
 Helps you detect mistakes ahead of time.

 ## How to use
-The best way to learn how to use it is to [read](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-1-of-3-18c6cd10a0b3) [our](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-2-of-3-3fe73b0c50c6) [blogposts](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-3-of-3-80275e29513b).
+The best way to learn how to use it is to [read](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-1-of-3-18c6cd10a0b3) [our](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-2-of-3-3fe73b0c50c6) [blogposts](https://tech.busuu.com/dealing-with-different-kinds-of-cells-in-swift-part-3-of-3-80275e29513b) or have a look at the provided example project.

 A quick summary would be:
 1. Subclass `GenericCellController` and implement the methods you require (all of them are optional).